RSE-Sheffield/RSE-Sheffield.github.io/_posts/2020-02-28-hpc-sig-champions.md

 took too long to retrieve data when needed.
 Cliff also mentioned that the cheapest nodes may not be the best e.g. for AWS while t2.medium is cheapest, c4.large and c5.large allows work to finish faster.

-Bath is till running a pilot project with Red Oak Consulting on Microsoft's Azure platform.
+Bath is still running a pilot project with Red Oak Consulting on Microsoft's Azure platform.
 Early issues encountered are unexpected clauses in software agreements and delays in cost reporting and ability to map true cost to workloads.
 They expect the trial to be completed by summer.

 ## ARCHER 2
-[ARCHER][archer], a UK's national supercomputing service for problems with very large compute requirements (e.g. climate modelling), is due to shut down this year and will be replaced with the [ARCHER 2][archer2-news] system.
+[ARCHER][archer], the UK's national supercomputing service for problems with very large compute requirements (e.g. climate modelling), is due to shut down this year and will be replaced with the [ARCHER 2][archer2-news] system.

 ![ARCHER 2 transition timeline](/assets/images/2020-02-28-hpc-sig-champions/archer-2-transition-timeline.jpg)

 Alan Simpson (EPCC) provided the transition timeline shown in the image above.
-It is expected that a 4-cabinet test system to be available by mid-june and the whole system to go live around 10 weeks after.
+It is expected that a 4-cabinet test system will be available by mid-june and the whole system to go live around 10 weeks after.
 It was noted that this is an optimisic timeline and there will likely be delays added to these dates.

 ![ARCHER Training](/assets/images/2020-02-28-hpc-sig-champions/archer-training.jpg)